 USAID’s municipal development program works with several community organizations to strengthen the capacity of citizens to participate more efficiently and effectively in local government decision-making and to establish public oversight of municipal planning and budgeting.

 Programs also provide skills training to emerging young leaders fostering successful democratic political leadership.
-Since 2010, more than 800 Nicaraguan youth have graduated from these trainings.
-USAID support focuses on strengthening democratic institutions and enhancing transparent political processes and is open to all political parties.
+Since 2010, more than 1,200 Nicaraguan youth have graduated from these trainings.